MIERUNE/plateau-gis-converter/nusamai-plateau/citygml/macros/README.md

 ### `#[derive(CityGMLElement)]`

-This derive macro automatically implements the CityGMLElement trait for the target struct, enabling it to parse corresponding CityGML fragments.
+It automatically implements the CityGMLElement trait for the target struct, enabling it to parse corresponding CityGML fragments.

+In many cases, you should use the attribute macros above instead of directly applying this derive macro.